VertissoR/v_staminasystem/README.md

 # v_staminasystem
-FiveM more advanced stamina handling &amp; effects
+[More advanced stamina handling &amp; effects for FiveM]